lugu/qiloop/README.md

 to a server, create a file `$HOME/.qiloop-auth.conf` with you login on the first line and your password on the second.

+## Contributing

+1. Fork me
+2. Create your feature branch
+3. Make changes (hopefully with tests and, why not, with documentation)
+4. Create new pull request